karavanlarp/karavanlarp.github.io/eng/useful/creds.md

 _Larp engineer_

 Siim has also organised larps before (a fantasy series and a few sci-fi themed larps).
 Siim is responsible for turning Caravan into a game: he works on rules and designing game mechanics.
 In real life Siim studies mathematical statistics and gene technology in university.
 His hobbies are martial arts, hiking and board games.

+**Martin**

+_Wordsmith_

+Martin has been in the organising team of a few larps and is an active game master of tabletop role play games.
+In the Caravan team he writes stories and in-world materials and helps out where necessary.
+In real life Martin translates books and games.
+His main hobbies are literature, writing and board games.

+**Iti**

+_She who defeats slips of tongue_

+Iti has volunteered in the organization of various games and events, but the Caravan series is her debut as a game master.
+In the Caravan team she is the main editor.
+In real life Iti translates and lives on top of a huge pile of socks.
+Her hobbies are adventuring and reminding of the diversity of worldviews.

 ### Credits

 **Art department**
 * Dani
 * Birgit

-**Translations and editing**
-* Martin
-* Iti

 **Other helpers**
 * Ghost